elic-dev/database-blob-file/readme.md

 Every file which has been served once will be stored inside the webroot for caching with a timestamp.
 This is supposed to work with a deployment processes which resets the app folder to its correct state with every deployment.

+### Cache using CDN

+You can set a CDN host address inside your config file.
+This will reduce request to your server and files stored inside your webroot.

 ## Roadmap

 - Support for more file types than just images